 Academic Calendar.

-In order to provide adequate planning time for the issuance of the academic calendar, representatives from SVCFT and the college administration shall agree to actual dates for the academic calendar by the first week in February, prior to final adoption by the Board of Trustees.
+In order to provide adequate planning time for the issuance of the academic calendar, representatives from SVCFT and the college administration shall agree to actual dates for the academic calendar by the last day of winter quarter in the year prior to adoption by the Board of Trustees.

 Contracted Days.
 Each college academic year shall consist of 172 contracted days for full-time faculty members.
 Such days shall begin no earlier than Monday of the week including September 14.
 Sunday shall be considered to be the first day of the week.
 The faculty contracted days shall be apportioned to coincide with the following provisions.